Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.8/README.md

 - Full Name
 - Date of Birth
 - Gender
-- Contact Information (email, phone)
+- Email
+- Phone
 - Emergency Contact

 When the content is registered, a **Medical Record Number** will be generated.

 The patient's email and phone number needs to be **unique** in system.

-The system should store the created profile **securely** in system.
+The system should store the created profile **securely**.

 ### 3.1.
 Client-relevant questions